-Thanks in part to a number of roller skating dancers who have gone viral on TikTok and Instagram, people have remembered that skating not just a cool, fun activity to do.
+Thanks in part to a number of roller skating dancers who have gone viral on TikTok and Instagram, people have remembered that skating is a cool, fun activity to do.
 Sneakers with built-in roller skates actually just got back on the market as well.

 I can’t speak for everyone, but I know that if I saw a person or a group of friends out and about on their roller skates having fun the only thing I would want to do is join.
 Part of the skate aesthetic is having fun and being cute and as long as you embrace that, no one can really make fun of you.

 If like me just bringing this up hasn’t revived your need for speed, then here are a few more specific reasons why you should give roller skating a shot.

 Roller skating is like ice skating but better

 Ice skating is a fun winter activity, a classically cute date idea, and overall a nice outing.
 The thing about ice skating, though, is that you need ice, which also means being in the middle of a cold winter or going to a designated indoor facility.
 Because it’s cold you also need a full set of gloves and winter clothes.